ocornut/imgui/README.md

 Bindings
 --------

-Integrating Dear ImGui within your custom engine is a matter of wiring mouse/keyboard inputs and providing a render function that can bind a texture and render simple textured triangles.
-The examples/ folder is populated with applications doing just that.
-If you are an experienced programmer it should take you less than an hour to integrate Dear ImGui in your custom engine, but make sure to spend time reading the FAQ, the comments and other documentation!
+Integrating Dear ImGui within your custom engine is a matter of 1) wiring mouse/keyboard/gamepad inputs 2) uploading one texture to your GPU/render engine 3) providing a render function that can bind textures and render textured triangles.
+The [examples/](https://github.com/ocornut/imgui/tree/master/examples) folder is populated with applications doing just that.
+If you are an experienced programmer and at ease with those concepts, it should take you less than an hour to integrate Dear ImGui in your custom engine, but make sure to spend time reading the FAQ, the comments and other documentation!

 _NB: those third-party bindings may be more or less maintained, more or less close to the original API (as people who create language bindings sometimes haven't used the C++ API themselves.. for the good reason that they aren't C++ users).
 Dear ImGui was designed with C++ in mind and some of the subtleties may be lost in translation with other languages.
 If your language supports it, I would suggest replicating the function overloading and default parameters used in the original, else the API may be harder to use.
 In doubt, please check the original C++ version first!_